 Any behavior that violates standards set forth in the Student Handbook, the University Catalog, approved organizational constitutions and by-laws, room/board contracts and other University bulletins, as well as behavior that fails to meet the four University Expectations outlined above may violate the Community Standards.
 Specifically, any student or student organization alleged to have committed or alleged to have attempted to commit any of the following acts is subject to the Community Standards process outlined in this document.

 1. Physically abusing or threatening another person, or engaging in any other conduct that threatens or endangers the health or safety of another person.

-2. Engaging in sexual violence.
+2. Violating the Sexual Violence Policy.
 This includes dating violence, domestic violence, and stalking (see Sexual Violence Policy).

 6. Using, possessing, selling, or distributing fireworks, firearms, or other dangerous items (see Firearms Policy).